FTAs don't give 'unfettered access' to Singapore's labour market; policies must benefit Singaporeans: Tan See Leng

 "There are limits as to how far we can tighten our controls, without eventually hurting Singaporeans.
 With remote working becoming more prevalent, companies increasingly do not need to site their manpower in Singapore."

-Responding to Ms Poa's question on the number of foreign dependents in Singapore, Dr Tan said that the vast majority of dependents do not work during their stay in Singapore.
+Responding to Ms Poa's question on the number of foreign dependants in Singapore, Dr Tan said that the vast majority of dependents do not work during their stay in Singapore.

 INVESTING IN WORKER RETRAINING